DataBiosphere/data-explorer/deploy/README.md

   `cd ui && gcloud app deploy`

-* Navigating to the UI URL should display an empty page for now, as the API server has not yet been set up.
-This is a good time to confirm that your IAP permissions are working as intended to ensure you do not expose any sensitive data once the API service is deployed.

 ### Enable Access Control

-* Follow the [instructions for setting up IAP](https://cloud.google.com/iap/docs/app-engine-quickstart#enabling_iap) to restrict access to your app (and potentially sensitive Elasticsearch data) to an approved Google group.
-The URL you'll publish should be `https://PROJECT_ID.appspot.com`
+* Follow the [instructions for setting up IAP](https://cloud.google.com/iap/docs/app-engine-quickstart#enabling_iap) to restrict access to your app (and potentially sensitive Elasticsearch data) to an approved Google Group.
+Turn on IAP for one domain name:

-Note: [Identity-Aware Proxy](https://cloud.google.com/iap/docs/) is used to restrict access to the App Engine deployments to a Google Group.
-UI server and API server are deployed as two App Engine services.
-Normally, CORS is used to allow UI server client Javascript to call API server domain:port.
-Identity-Aware Proxy doesn't work well with CORS.
-CORS can be enabled for UI server -> API server, but IAP introduces UI server -> accounts.google.com, which CORS cannot be enabled for.
-We use [App Engine routing](https://cloud.google.com/appengine/docs/standard/python/how-requests-are-routed#routing_with_a_dispatch_file) to get around CORS.
-UI server calls /api on itself, so CORS does not come into play.
-(This is similar to our [nginx proxying](https://github.com/DataBiosphere/data-explorer/blob/master/nginx.conf) for local development.)
+`https://PROJECT_ID.appspot.com`

+* Confirm IAP is working.
+  * Navigate to `https://PROJECT_ID.appspot.com`.
+Login as a user who is in the Google Group.
+You will see a blank page, since API server is not running yet.
+  * In an incognito window, navigate to `https://PROJECT_ID.appspot.com`.
+Login as a user who is not in the Google Group.
+You should see a "You don't have access" page.

 ### Deploy the API Server

-* Ensure that `api/dataset_config/` contains your config
+* Ensure that `api/dataset_config/` contains your config.
+If you are using the default platinum_genomes dataset, you can get config files [from here](https://github.com/DataBiosphere/data-explorer-indexers/tree/master/bigquery/config/platinum_genomes).

 * Find the `ELASTICSEARCH_URL`.
 Run `kubectl get svc`, look for `elasticsearch` row, `EXTERNAL-IP` column.
 Note that because the Elasticsearch deployment uses